fredgj/typesys/README.rst

 -----

 Typesys is a module that is meant to make it more easy to manage types.
-It contains three decorators; type_hints, type_corrector, and return_type.
+It contains four decorators; type_hints, type_corrector, and return_type and
+returns.

-The type_hints decorator lets the user specify what the arguements of a functions should be.
+The *type_hints* decorator lets the user specify what the arguements of a functions should be.
 If arguments of another type than specified in the decorator are passed in, a TypeError will be raised.

-The type_corrector decorator lets the user specify what types the arguments to a function should have, but not necessarily are passed in as, which means it allows some margin of error.
+The *type_corrector* decorator lets the user specify what types the arguments to a function should have, but not necessarily are passed in as, which means it allows some margin of error.
 It's not 100% safe to use as it still might result in a ValueError or TypeError if the user isn't careful enough.

-The return_type decorator lets the user specify what type the decoratred function should return.
+The *return_type decorator* lets the user specify what type the decoratred function should return.
 A TypeError will be raised if the function tries to return a value of another type.

+The *returns* decorator lets the user specify what type a function's return type has to be (if possible to return this a value of this type).

 The motivation behing this module was to abstract some of the type checking and type casting to a higher level.
-I wanted to find a way that makes it easier for the programmer to see what types the arguments should be, what a type a function should return, and at the same time allow some margin of error (in case of type_corrector).
+I wanted to find a way that makes it easier for the programmer to see what types the arguments should be, what a type a function should return or must return, and at the same time allow some margin of error (in case of type_corrector).
 I'm not sure whether this is a good idea or not, or if it's a good approach.
 It was mostly developed for fun while playing around with decorators.